- People have roughly ten desires in life.

 - Winning, being superior

 - Care and protection of loved ones

 - Social approval

-The longer the copy is, the better that is.
-The most logical the copy is, the better that is.
+The longer the copy is, the better it is.
+The most logical the copy is, the better it is.

 People have nine other secondary desires

 - Tension: the customer has a problem.
 Eg: hunger.

 - Desire: the customer seeks to fix the problem.
 Eg: how to get food.